top of page

 LogoMakr-9B9Obz (1).png

-Electrofuels (e-fuels) are fuels (in gas or liquid form) made by synthesizing CO or CO2, captured from gases emitted by industrial processes or directly from the air (CO2 is about 0.04% of the atmosphere), and hydrogen, obtained from sustainable electricity sources, such as solar & wind.
-They differentiate from biofuels, which are primarily produced from biomass [Engie, 2022].
+Electrofuels (e-fuels) (a.k.a. power-to-liquids, power-to-gas, or power-fuels) are fuels (in gas or liquid form) synthetically produced w/o petroleum or biomass, made by synthesizing CO or CO2, captured from gases emitted by industrial processes or directly from the air (CO2 is about 0.04% of the atmosphere), and H2, obtained via electrolysis from sustainable electricity sources, such as solar & wind.
+E-fuels are a class of synthetic fuels that differ from biofuels, which are primarily derived from biomass [Engie, 2022].

 Decarbonization